willcrisis/willcrisis-security/README.md

 ### Thanks to ###

-* [Em�lio S. do Carmo](https://github.com/emilio2hd) for writing some tests and configuring Coverage plugin
+* [Emílio S. do Carmo](https://github.com/emilio2hd) for writing some tests and configuring Coverage plugin